centreon/centreon-documentation/versioned_docs/version-20.04/installation/web-and-post-installation.md

 Monitoring is now working.
 You can start monitoring your IT system.

-## Add a license

-According to your Centreon edition, you may have to [add a license](../administration/licenses).

 ## Install available extensions

 Go to `Administration > Extensions > Manager` menu and click on